 Under a SEP, each participant has his or her own individual retirement account to which the employer contributes.
 The contributions are excluded from the participant’s pay and are not taxable until they are distributed from the plan.
 If you are self-employed you may establish a SEP for yourself, even if you have no employees.

-The disadvantage of a SEP from an employer’s standpoint is that an employer that establishes a SEP is required to make contributions on behalf of virtually all employees.
+The disadvantage of a SEP from an employer’s standpoint is that the employer who establishes a SEP must make contributions on behalf of virtually all employees.
 Moreover, the employees must be 100% vested at all times.
-Those can be costly requirements for small employers whose workers often includes many short-term part time employees.
+Those can be costly requirements for small employers.
+Particularly for those whose employees are short-term/part time.
 In contrast, a 401(k) plan, as well as other qualified plans can extend the period before an employee is fully vested.

 401(k) is a particular section of the Internal Revenue Code that refers to pension, profit sharing and stock bonus plans.
-These plans have two components, salary deferral and profit sharing contributions.
+These plans have two components.
+The first is salary deferral and the other is profit sharing contributions.
 In 2001, Congress passed rules allowing for easy set up and administration of the Solo or “mini-version” of the 401(k) plan.

 Swanson v.
 Commissioner.
 106 T.C.
 76 (1996)